 Rusty is our rescue dog, owning us since November 2011.
 He’s 19-20 pound bundle of bone and muscle with links back to the Siberian huskies.
 Well, the way he takes us for multiple drags each day he must have some Husky blood in him somewhere.
 He hates the rain, and I can’t say we blame him – we’d rather have sun too.
 We bought him a cute yellow slicker – he doesn’t think it’s cute.

 We love travel and have visited England every year since 2001 with occasional side trips to Holland.
 Belgium, France and Ireland.
-We visit the English side of the family and so far have organized two reunions of the Taylor clan, a third one is scheduled for our next trip.
+We visit the English side of the family and so far have organized four reunions of the Taylor clan, a fifth one is scheduled for our next trip.
 Connie’s family are all in North Texas so not too much travel involved there.
-The love of travel and change led us to buying a used RV (‘Arvey – well what else do you call an RV) in October 2012 and we’ve made a handful of trips since then, normally a week-long stay on an RV resort somewhere – check out the ‘Arvey trips category.
+The love of travel and exploring led us to buying a used RV (‘Arvey – well what else do you call an RV) in October 2012 and we’ve made a handful of trips since then, normally a week-long stay on an RV resort somewhere – check out the ‘Arvey trips category.
 Wait until we get to the Rand McNally GPS – nicknamed Randi.